danielduhh/repo-automation-bots/packages/git-hangouts/README.md

 ## Contributing

-If you have suggestions for how git-hangout could be improved, or want to report a bug, open an issue!
+If you have suggestions for how git-hangouts could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

 For more, check out the Contributing Guide.